-After the successful completion of the course the students will be able to
+After studying this course, the student will able to:

 - CO1 Apply mathematical foundations to validate the logical inference patterns. - CO2 Apply rules for proving problems related to mathematical induction and permutations & combinations. - CO3 Solve problems involving recurrence relations and generating functions. - CO4 Solve the problems related to Relations and Di-graphs